 Sean Yoong, who has run food review website Eat Drink KL since 2009, says he’s seen a lot more experimentation in the local dining scene over the past decade.
 ‘KL is joining the ranks of cities that care about culinary creativity coupled with a sense of conscientiousness,’ he says.
 ‘Diners appreciate chefs who come up with inventive, inspiring fare, whether it’s playful reinterpretations of classic local recipes or clever new creations that make surprising use of local produce.’

 The dishes in this new fine-dining scene don’t rely on shock-and-awe gimmicks, but on top-quality Malaysian ingredients combined with skill and inventiveness.
 Chef Darren Teoh of Dewakan, widely acknowledged as the pioneer of modern Malaysian fine dining in the capital, scours wet markets, forages farmland and works with small local producers to create textured dishes brimming with flavours.
-On his new menu are prawns brushed with a homemade paste of coriander stem and salted lime skin, and placed in a broth of warm starfruit juice with fragrant kaffir lime leaf oil.
+On his menu are prawns brushed with a homemade paste of coriander stem and salted lime skin, and placed in a broth of warm starfruit juice with fragrant kaffir lime leaf oil.
 The often stir-fried sayur manis sweet leaf is used in sorbet.

 ‘Our cuisine is focused on non-linear thinking on the unique indigenous ingredients from Malaysia’, says Teoh.
 ‘Not everyone who walks through our doors gets what it is that we do.
 That’s all right, even though it does make it a challenge to continue to push the curve.’

-For Japanese chef Masashi Horiuchi, Malaysia’s produce was the deciding factor in him opening French nose-to-tail restaurant Entier in Alila Bangsar last year.
+For Japanese chef Masashi Horiuchi, Malaysia’s produce was the deciding factor in him opening French nose-to-tail restaurant Entier in Alila Bangsar in 2018.
 ‘I was already getting fresh produce from Malaysia, so I thought why not move here to where it is?’ says the affable Horiuchi, as we chatted over a chocolate and cardamom dessert made from single-origin chocolate custom-produced for Entier by a farm in Pahang, a state in eastern Malaysia.